Anti-Australian sentiment

 Anti-Australian sentiment (also known as Australophobia or Anti-Australianism) refers to animosity, criticism, or prejudice towards Australia, its culture, or Australians in general.

-Anti-Australian sentiment can arise from various factors including differences in religion, events outlined in the History of Australia, its domestic or foreign policies or its involvement in various conflicts such as World War 1 or World War 2.
+Anti-Australian sentiment can arise from various factors including differences in religion, events outlined in the History of Australia, its domestic or foreign policies or its involvement in various conflicts such as World War I or World War II.

 The antonym for an Australophobe is an Australophile, which refers to the appreciation, love, or admiration for Australia.

 History

-One of the earliest references to the specific phrase "Anti-Australian sentiment" occurred in 1983 in relation to anti-independence groups in New Caledonia.
+One of the earliest references to the specific phrase "Anti-Australian sentiment" occurred in 1883 in relation to the imperial British governments dismissal of concerns by Australian colonies over areas not annexed by Britain falling into control of foreign powers threatening the region.
+On 4 April 1883, the colony of Queensland annexed East New Guinea, and took possession of the whole Island with the exception of the portion occupied by the Dutch.
+The imperial British government disapproved of the annexation leading to accusations of "Anti-Australian sentiments".
+The German Empire established German New Guinea in part of the same area a year later in 1884 confirming these fears.
+In 1884, German newspaper Nord deutsche Zeitung, a newspaper that was closely aligned with and voiced the views of the Imperial German Government, published anti-Australian views and urged the French government to annoy Australian colonies by sending convicts in large numbers to the French territory of New Caledonia, playing on this fear.

-The term "anti-Australian" also predates it by decades in that by 1949, people in parts of Africa and Asia were said to have "anti-Australian feeling" over how Australia applied its White Australia policy.
+The term "anti-Australian" also predates the specific phrase "Anti-Australian sentiment" by decades first being mentioned in the early 1800s in relation to the actions by the imperial British government in governing the Australian colonies and soon later about the views of the British public on Australian society and convicts.
+The 20th century saw a rise of the term used in relation to the White Australia policy.
+By 1949, people in parts of Africa and Asia were said to have "anti-Australian feeling" over how Australia applied its White Australia policy.